Vayechi & 1 Kings: Last Will and Testament

 Meanwhile, here is an essay from my first draft about how Jacob challenges the rules of his society regarding the firstborn son.

-Primogeniture and Favoritism
+Primogeniture and favoritism

 In ancient Mesopotamian towns including Mari, Nuzi, and Nippur,1 a man’s firstborn son was obligated to: “Carry on the father’s name (patronym); Manage the family estate; Provide for minors in the family; Provide a dowry for unmarried sisters; Pay for his parents’ burial and mourning ceremonies and maintain their grave afterwards.”2